arorashivoy/ShellScripts/README.md

 :   Github repo: https://github.com/ohmyzsh/ohmyzsh
 * nerd font
-:   This font can be installed on mac by `brew install homebrew/cask-fonts/font-hack-nerd-font`
+:   This font can be installed on mac by `brew install homebrew/cask-fonts/font-hack-nerd-font` :   You have to set `Hack nerd font` as your terminal font

 ---